Getting TLC plates explained in 6 easy steps

 Step 3: Purchase TLC minimum required insurance

-If your vehicle seats 8 or fewer people, you will need to purchase commercial liability insurance with minimum limits of $100,000 per person, $300,000 per accident in bodily injury liability, $200,000 in no-fault coverage and $10,000 in property damage liability.
+If your vehicle seats 8 or fewer people, you will need to purchase bodily injury liability insurance with minimum limits of $100,000 per person, $300,000 per accident in bodily injury liability, $200,000 in no-fault coverage and $10,000 in property damage liability.

 Be aware that the limits are minimum levels of insurance and it’s sometimes advisable to purchase higher coverage.
-Keep in mind that the TLC doesn’t require collision coverage, although it may make sense for you to purchase it – find out if it makes sense for you here.
+Keep in mind that the TLC doesn’t require collision coverage, although it may make sense for you to purchase it.
 Ask yourself, can you afford to have your vehicle repaired if it’s involved in a collision?

 Once your policy is issued, you will receive an FH1 (for-hire vehicle certificate), a certificate of insurance naming the TLC as a certificate holder and a declaration page showing your levels of coverage.
-These documents will be securely stored in your INSHUR app and will also be emailed to you.
-Keep in mind that it may take a few days to process your application at the TLC, so pick an appropriate date to start your policy in the INSHUR app.
+These documents will be securely emailed to you.
+Keep in mind that it may take a few days to process your application at the TLC, so pick an appropriate date to start your policy.

 Step 4: Prepare your TLC vehicle license application